its-aleezA/SoundWave-Audio-Player/README.md

 A sleek, modern web-based audio player with playlist management, built using vanilla JavaScript and implementing core computer science data structures.
 Features a beautiful gradient UI with full playback controls and playlist functionality.

+> [!IMPORTANT]
-> **Note on Browser Compatibility**: This audio player uses modern web APIs and may require user interaction to start playback due to browser autoplay policies.
+> This audio player uses modern web APIs and may require user interaction to start playback due to browser autoplay policies.
 For best results, use Chrome, Firefox, or Edge.

 **Key Features**:
 - ✅ **Doubly Linked List** for efficient playlist management